lingyicute/lingyicute/README.md

 My keyboard is a magic wand 🪄 – every commit is a spell to build friendlier digital realms.
 When I'm not battling math problems, you'll find me whispering to Bash scripts and coaxing syscalls into friendship.

 Like my work?
-Get in touch with me， and let's build something star-worthy ✨
+Get in touch with me, and let's build something star-worthy ✨

 ### 🚀 Let's Connect: